eWorking Copies: Assembly and Delivery Service

 Submit working copies to the Court through the Clerk's eFiling Application

 ANNOUNCEMENT: As of 3/25/2020, working papers are not required or accepted on Family Law Motions Calendars.
-Unified Family Court judicial officers are still accepting working papers for family law cases.
+Unified Family Court judicial officers are still accepting working papers for family law matters set before judges.

 For more information, see Family Law Motions Calendar Procedures: Emergency Changes to LFLR 6.